Rules and regulations of the Bpi public spaces

 1 – Library mission

-The mission of the Bibliothèque publique d’information is to provide for visitors’ use collections (about 400,000 documents) of books, periodicals, records, microfilms, documentary films, CD-ROMs, language learning methods and electronic resources.
+The mission of the Bibliothèque publique d’information is to make encyclopedic collections available to the public, including books, periodicals, records, microfilms, documentary films, language methods and digital resources.
+It also implements mediation and cultural actions.

 2 – Opening times